This review may contain spoilers

 And can someone PLEASE explain the Christmas carols.
 It's very diffiult to concentrate on what's happening when Joy to the World is playing in the background.
 Why does this keep happening in BL?

 Phuwin is good at comedy, but his lack of acting ability is glaring in a dramatic role where he has to play high school Michael Corleone (The Godfather is the clear inspiration for this series - from the romantic exile to the hospitalized parent in danger, to the son who wants nothing to do with the business eventually being forced to take it over and become ruthless.
 Well, ruthless-ish).
 This is underscored by the poor casting choice of Perth Tanapon as his cousin Chopper - poor, I say, because Perth is so phenomenal that it's embarassing to see them together in a scene.
 If he and the also-able Chimon had been in the main roles, instead of criminally underused secondary characters, this series would have been on fire.
-As it is, the dynamic between Chopper and his father is the most compelling element of this drama and should have been given much more time (Chopper's father is played by super-hot Nat Sakdatorn - don't believe me?
-Check out his instagram).
+As it is, the dynamic between Chopper and his father is the most compelling element of this drama and should have been given much more time (Chopper's father is played by super-hot Nat Sakdatorn - they had strong chemistry.
+They should do an age-difference romance).

 In the first few episodes Pond surprised me - he seemed much improved in acting skill, but then he just spent the entire series looking like a kicked puppy, which he does well, but it gets dull.